lbryio/lbry-sdk/RUNNING.md

 ## Slightly longer running guide

-In order to use lbrynet, lbyrcrdd must be running.
+In order to use lbrynet-console or lbrynet-gui, lbyrcrdd must be running.

-### Running lbrynet
+### Running lbrycrd

 If you ran the easy install script, the lbrycrd folder will be in the directory you ran lbry_setup.sh from.
 Otherwise it is the root of the cloned lbrycrd repository.
 Go to that directory.